-I have marbleized a lot of things around here.
-It’s probably one the easiest, quickest, and most fun ways to get fantastic results in minutes.
 Need to dress up a table before a party?
 Marbelize.
 Want some holiday decor without spending too much?
 Marbelize.
 Bored with the kids…you guessed it!
-Needing only your mason jar and a handful of 99 cent nail polish, you will run out of jars before you run out of fun.
+Needing only your mason jar and a handful of 99-cent nail polish, you will run out of jars before you run out of fun.

-Sticking with July 4th, I created two Marble dipped Mason jars to give you a quick idea of what you can do with 5 minutes.
+These jars are perfect for Independence Day, Flag Day, Veteran’s Day, Memorial Day, or Pearl Harbor Day.
+I created two Marble dipped Mason jars in red, white, and blue, to give you an idea of what you can do in 5 minutes!